dekdevy/hordes-loc/README.md

 New languages and translations are always welcome, so feel free to make a PR.
 Any language types are welcome.
 In order to contribute translations, simply add them to the respective files in the `loc/` directory.
 Make sure to check the build results (Github Action) after you make a Pull Request to correct any errors that may arise.
-Join [our Discord](https://discord.gg/E45UzeY) if you need help.
+Join [our Discord](https://discord.gg/hordes) if you need help.

-If you want to check the status of any translation, go to [this link](https://github.com/dekdevy/hordes-loc/actions/workflows/node.js.yml) and select the "run npm test" result which informs us about translation status of all the languages.
+If you want to check the status of any translation, go to [this link](https://github.com/dekdevy/hordes-loc/actions), select the first entry, select "build (16.x)" under the Jobs section, and finally select "Run npm test".
+This gives us the translation status of all present languages.
 ```bash
 Detecting loc types...
   Found 23 languages